Paper Mario: The Thousand-Year Door: Story

 In the town of Rogueport, Peach purchases a magical treasure map which is rumoured to lead to the fabled fortunes behind the Thousand-Year Door in the town's ruins, which were built atop a seaside town that sank into the depths of the earth following a cataclysm.
 Mario receives the map and travels to Rogueport and soon becomes conflicted against the X-Nauts.
 Mario learns that the map could reveal the seven Crystal Stars required to unlock the Thousand-Year Door.
 In a hope to find Peach, Mario then goes to collect the Crystal Stars, acquiring new party members along the way.

 Meanwhile, Peach is held captive at the X-Nauts' base on the Moon.
 Learning of the X-Nauts' leader Grodus' intents to obtain the map, Peach informs Mario of her findings, but is eventually caught.
 Across Rogueport, Bowser follows Mario's trail to obtain the Crystal Stars and take over the world.
 Mario successfully collects the Crystal Stars and reaches the X-Nauts' base, only to learn that Peach has been transported behind the Thousand-Year Door.
 Mario uses the Crystal Stars and opens the Thousand-Year Door.
-In the ensuing confrontation, Grodus reveals his plan to use Peach as a vessel for the Shadow Queen, the supposed treasure which is actually a demon who was sealed one-thousand years ago.
+In the ensuing confrontation, Grodus reveals his plan to use Peach as a vessel for the Shadow Queen, the supposed treasure which is actually a demon who was sealed one-thousand years ago and was the one who caused the cataclysm.
 Though Grodus is defeated, the Shadow Queen successfully resurrects with Peach's body.
 With the help of the Crystal Stars, Mario defeats the Shadow Queen, preventing her dark magic from engulfing the world.

-After a heartfelt farewell, Mario and Peach returns to the Mushroom Kingdom.
-Days later, Toadsworth informs Mario that Peach has found another treasure map and invites him to Rogueport once again, much to his dismay.
+After a heartfelt farewell, Mario and Peach return home.
+Days later, Toadsworth informs Mario that Peach has found another treasure map and invites him to Rogueport once again.